mwiatrzyk/modelity/docs/source/guide.rst

 The **field preprocessing** hook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create field preprocessor, :func:`modelity.model.field_preprocessor` decorator must be used.
+To create field preprocessor, :func:`modelity.hooks.field_preprocessor` decorator must be used.

 Field preprocessors allow embedding custom function into the :term:`data parsing<Data parsing>`